 Meaningful interaction is crucial to every team.
 It strengthens relationships, releases endorphins and supports personal wellbeing.
 But how can you bond with your colleagues if never actually meet in person?

-As a company that works 50% remotely, we’ve come up with some pretty good solutions.
+As a company that works 50% remotely, at Timely we’ve come up with some pretty good solutions.
 Here are our favourite remote team building activities – whether you want to break the ice, start new conversations or simply enjoy quality time together as a virtual team.

 The absence of direct in-person communication presents a huge challenge for remote teams.
 Research show that remote workers develop weaker relationships with colleagues than their in-house counterparts – which isn’t surprising when 65% of them have never had a group bonding session.

 Regular team socializing needs to be a priority for remote teams.
 It enables human connection between remote colleagues, by building a sense of trust, inclusion and representation.
 And it has a big impact on company culture: interaction can make the difference between feeling like a valued, equal member of the team and a satellite observer.
 So protect space for it and ensure that everybody can contribute.

 We’ve found that events structured around an activity work much better than just holding big group video calls – like “remote” lunches, coffee breaks, and happy hours.
 It gives everyone something to focus on, and people can get involved much easier.
 Here are a few of our best remote social ideas to-date!

 Nothing scandalous, please – these quizzes are just harmelss, simple opportunities to learn more about your remote colleagues and spark new conversations.
 You can do almost anything with the quiz format – from multiple choice to polls.
 We’ve tried the following with great success in the past:

 - Match the fact to the colleague (the more unusual/unexpected the better)

 - Would you rather (but keep it tasteful)